AlabamaASRL/asset_asrl/doc/examples/Delta3.rst

 as a set of classical orbital elements.
 This necessitates writing a custom constraint (below), which will convert from Cartesian coordinates to orbital elements so that we can target the given orbit.
 Those familiar with this conversion will know that it requires quadrant checks on the RAAN and argument of periapse, and thus requires a run-time conditional statement.
 Such simple conditional statements can be readily handled in ASSET's VectorFunction type system, using the :code:`vf.ifelse` function as seen below.
-The first argument of the function is conditional statement containing at least one ASSET VectorFunction.
+The first argument of the function is a conditional statement containing at least one ASSET VectorFunction.
 At run time, if this statement, evaluates to True, output of the function will be given by the second argument, and if it evaluates to :code:`False` , the output will be the final argument.